 “Do you VPN in for it?”

 “Well, no, not always.
-Our VPN’s been really unstable for the last, like, year… and we don’t always want to have to drive in to do work.”
+Our choice of VPN differs from your choice of VPN and so, has been really unstable for the last, like, year… and we don’t always want to have to drive in to do work.”

 “So it’s opened up on the firewall.”

 That was one.
 Sam’s account was two, dollars to donuts.
 “Let’s go see Sam.
 He sit near here?”